 Janet Ferguson, LMFT

 Change can be exciting… and intimidating.
-After 25 years in Denver, CO, I am making one of those exciting changes – a move to Indiana.
-Thankfully, the people of Indiana are graciously welcoming me with open arms.
+After 25 years in Denver, CO, I recently moved to Indiana.
+It has been a big move!

 Your life experiences and interactions with other human beings have shaped and affected your life from the minute you were born.
 By dictionary definition, any event that has had a lasting negative effect on the self or psyche is by its very nature “traumatic.”
 These events create extreme stress in the body and mind and memories of the event can trigger reactions, emotions, beliefs and physical sensations that existed on the day the memory was originally created.
 I want to hear your story and how your experiences may have gone unrecognized, unheard, and unprocessed, and how these experiences have shaped who you are.
 Then, we can move forward with who you want to become.